RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

   <p style="font-size: small;">Quaternions Explained</p>
 </div>

-While Euler angles and rotation matrices are common ways to describe rotations in robotics, they have some limitations, notably the phenomenon known as **gimbal lock**: phenomenon that occurs when using Euler angles (roll, pitch, yaw) to represent orientations or rotations, typically in three-dimensional space.
+Representing orienattions is a very interesting problem.
+In robotics, Euler angles were used to represent orientation of the robot's end-effector.
+They are represented as an ordered set of rotations about X, Y or Z-axes (most commonly used is the Z-X-Z Euler angle representation).
+While Euler angles are common ways to describe rotations in robotics, they have some limitations, notably the phenomenon known as **gimbal lock**: phenomenon that occurs when using Euler angles (roll, pitch, yaw) to represent orientations or rotations, typically in three-dimensional space.
 It happens when two of the rotation axes align, causing the loss of one degree of rotational freedom.
 In simpler terms, you become unable to rotate around one particular axis because two axes have essentially "collapsed" into one.
-Here is very nice [video](https://www.youtube.com/watch?v=zc8b2Jo7mno) explaining this phenomeon.
+Here is a [video](https://www.youtube.com/watch?v=zc8b2Jo7mno) explaining this phenomeon.

-**Quaternions** are an elegant mathematical alternative for **representing 3D rotations**, avoiding issues like gimbal lock and allowing smooth rotational interpolations.
+To avoid this representational singularity, we can use rotation matrices, axis-angle representation or **Quaternions**.
+All these representations are representation singularity-free.
+While rotation matrices require 6 independent parameters to represent the orientation, bot axis-angle and Quaternion representation need only 4. **Quaternions** are an elegant mathematical alternative for **representing 3D rotations**, avoiding issues like gimbal lock and allowing smooth rotational interpolations.
 They are widely used in robotics, computer graphics, and aerospace for their efficiency and accuracy in handling rotations.

 For an intuitive, visual understanding of quaternions, it is recommended to watch the following engaging videos from the channel **[3Blue1Brown](https://www.youtube.com/@3blue1brown)**: